prakharsharma/CarND-Advanced-Lane-Lines/README.md

     p2 = np.argmax(histogram[w/2:])
 ```

 Using the above starting points, we run a sliding window algorithm up the image to detect pixels for the lane lines.
-This algorithm is implemented by [``][slidingWindowDetection]
+This algorithm is implemented between
+from line#193 to line#257 of function [`detect_lane_lines`][laneLinesDetectionFunc].

 After detecting lane lines pixels, [`detect_lane_lines`][laneLinesDetectionFunc] fits a second order polynomial through them, which look like: